RP-1: Fractions and formulation

+RP-1 is outwardly similar to other kerosene-based fuels, but is manufactured to stricter standards.
+These include tighter density and volatility ranges, along with significantly lower sulfur, olefin, and aromatic content.

-First, sulfur and sulfur compounds attack metals at high temperatures, and even very small amounts of sulfur assist polymerization.
-Therefore, sulfur and sulfur compounds are kept to a minimum.
+Sulfur and sulfur compounds attack metals at high temperatures, and even very small amounts of sulfur assist polymerization which can harden seals and tubing, therefore sulfur and sulfur compounds are kept to a minimum.

 Unsaturated compounds (alkenes, alkynes, and aromatics) are also held to low levels, as they tend to polymerize at high temperatures and long periods of storage.
-At the time, it was thought that kerosene-fueled missiles might remain in storage for years awaiting activation.
+At one time, it was thought that kerosene-fueled missiles might remain in storage for years awaiting activation.
 This function was later transferred to solid-fuel rockets, though the high-temperature benefits of saturated hydrocarbons remained.
 Because of the low levels of alkenes and aromatics, RP-1 is less toxic than various jet and diesel fuels, and far less toxic than gasoline.

 The more desirable isomers were selected or synthesized, with linear alkanes being reduced in number in favor of greater numbers of cyclic and highly branched alkanes.
 Just as cyclic and branched molecules improve octane rating in petrol, they also significantly increase thermal stability at high temperatures.
 The most desirable isomers are polycyclics such as ladderanes.

 In contrast, the main applications of kerosene (aviation, heating, and lighting), are much less concerned with thermal breakdown and therefore do not require stringent optimisation of their isomers.

 In production, these grades are processed tightly to remove impurities and side fractions.
 Ashes were feared likely to block fuel lines and engine passages, and wear away valves and turbopump bearings, as these are lubricated by the fuel.
 Slightly too-heavy or too-light fractions affected lubrication abilities and were likely to separate during storage and under load.
 The remaining hydrocarbons are at or near C12 mass.
 Because of the lack of light hydrocarbons, RP-1 has a high flash point and is less of a fire hazard than petrol.

 All told, the final product is much more expensive than common kerosene.
 Any petroleum can produce RP-1 with enough refining, though real-world rocket-grade kerosene is sourced from a small number of oil fields with high-quality base stock, or it can be artificially synthesized.
 This, coupled with the relatively small demand in a niche market compared to other petroleum users, drives RP-1's high price.
 Military specifications of RP-1 are covered in MIL-R-25576, and the chemical and physical properties of RP-1 are described in NISTIR 6646.